60th Anniversary Additional Commemorative Non-Aligned Meeting: Events and initiatives

-The City of Belgrade prolonged the opening hours of various services (restricted due to pandemic) to welcome numerous foreign guests.
-President of the Seventy-sixth session of the United Nations General Assembly hosted the sidelines Meeting of Women Heads of Delegations and Ministers of Foreign Affairs at the UN House in Belgrade.
-Minister of Foreign Affairs of Indonesia Retno Marsudi highlighted the Indonesian nomination of the Archive of the First NAM Conference to the Memory of the World program of UNESCO.
-Saint Kitts and Nevis and Burkina Faso signed a formal diplomatic relations and visa waiver agreement at the margins of the meeting.
-During the meeting with Riyad al-Maliki President of Serbia Vučić reiterated that his country will not move its embassy to Jerusalem as it was planned in the 2020 Washington Agreement.
+The city of Belgrade extended the opening hours of various services (restricted due to pandemic) to welcome numerous foreign guests.
+The President of the Seventy-sixth session of the United Nations General Assembly hosted the Meeting of Women Heads of Delegations and Ministers of Foreign Affairs at the UN House in Belgrade.
+Minister of Foreign Affairs of Indonesia Retno Marsudi highlighted Indonesia's nomination of the Archive of the First NAM Conference to the Memory of the World program of UNESCO.
+Saint Kitts and Nevis and Burkina Faso established formal diplomatic relations and a visa waiver agreement at the meeting.
+During a meeting with Riyad al-Maliki, President of Serbia Vučić reiterated that his country would not move its embassy to Jerusalem, as it had planned in the 2020 Washington Agreement.

 Criticism

-The event was criticized by University of Graz professor Florian Bieber as an outlived unprincipled autocrats gathering in service of Serbian president policy agenda.
-The President of Kosovo Vjosa Osmani who said that Belgrade is abusing the Non-Aligned Movement to distort the truth about Kosovo and called Serbia a colonizer country.
-The head of the Serbian Government's Office for Kosovo Petar Petković answered that Osmani's criticism are motivated by her anxiety arising from the loss of international support.
+University of Graz professor Florian Bieber criticized the event, describing it as '[u]nified by nothing, containing a lot of autocrats and serving the [Aleksandar Vučić] policy agenda'.
+The President of Kosovo Vjosa Osmani said Belgrade was using the movement to distort perceptions about Kosovo and called Serbia a colonizer country.
+The head of the Serbian Government's Office for Kosovo Petar Petković countered, stating '[Osmani] is losing support internationally'.